raspberrypilearning/interactive-animation/en/step_4.md

 title: Bounce across the Stage

 ---
-+ `left-right`{:class="block3motion"} - your sprite will rotate horizontally and appear to flip, changing its direction [Groovy!](https://scratch.mit.edu/projects/433535326/editor)
+[Groovy!](https://scratch.mit.edu/projects/433535326/editor)
 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/433535326/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>

-This code makes a sprite bounce on the left-hand and right-hand edges of the Stage when the green flag is clicked:
+This code makes a sprite bounce on the left-hand and right-hand edges of the Stage.
+Because the sprite rotates horizontally it appears to flip when changing its direction `when flag  clicked`{:class="block3control"} is clicked:

 ```blocks3
 when flag clicked